Delaunay decompositions minimizing energy of weighted toroidal graphs: Introduction

+where $\ell$ is the edge length.
 There are several interpretations of the edge weights and the energy.
 One is to think of the edges as springs with force constant $c$.
-Then the total energy stored in the springs is the Dirichlet energy.
-There is also an interpretation in terms of electric networks, where the edge weights are regarded as conductance.
+The Dirichlet energy is then the total energy stored in the springs.

-In our case, it is a classical result that for every fixed Euclidean torus $S_\tau$ and among all mappings $h:(V,E) \to S_{\tau}$ such that $h$ is homotopic to $f$, the energy $E_c$ has a minimizer $h_{\tau}$ unique up to translations \cite{Lovasz2004,Gortler2006}.
+It is a classical result that for every fixed Euclidean torus $S_\tau$ and among all mappings $h:(V,E) \to S_{\tau}$ such that $h$ is homotopic to $f$, the energy $D_c$ has a minimizer $h_{\tau}$ unique up to translations \cite{CdV1991,Gortler2006,Lovasz2004}.
 The map $h_\tau$ has convex faces and is called a Tutte-like embedding \cite{Gortler2006}.
-It is also known to be a harmonic map satisfying a discrete Laplace's equation.
+It is known to be a harmonic map satisfying a discrete Laplace's equation (See Section \ref{sec:background}).

-One can further minimize the energy by varying the Euclidean structures, i.e. to consider the function
+One can further minimize the energy by varying Euclidean structures, i.e. to consider the function

 where $ \mathcal{C}_f $ denotes the space of mappings $h$ that are homotopic to $f$.
-It is known that $\mathcal{E}_c$ has a unique minimizer $(\tau,h_{\tau})$ \cite{Kotani2001}.
-Our goal is to explore the relation between this optimal Euclidean structure $\tau$ and the edge weights.
-Specifically, we are interested in a converse question.
+It is known that $\mathcal{D}_c$ has a unique minimizer $(\tau,h_{\tau})$ \cite{Kotani2001}.
+Our goal is to explore the geometric relation how the optimal Euclidean structure depends on the edge weights.
+For example, we shall answer a converse question.

-\textbf{Question A:} Given a Euclidean structure $\tau$ on the torus and a straight-line embedding $h:V \to S_{\tau}$ such that all faces are convex, what are the positive edge weights $c$ such that $(\tau,h)$ is the minimizer of $\mathcal{E}_c$?
+\textbf{Question A:} Suppose a straight-line embedding $h:V \to S_{\tau}$ to a Euclidean torus $S_\tau$ is given with convex faces.
+If any, what are the positive edge weights $c$ such that $(\tau,h)$ is the minimizer of $\mathcal{D}_c$?